to The Yoga Centre

-The Yoga Centre is an Iyengar school founded by Caroline Coggins in 1984.
+The Yoga Centre, an Iyengar school was founded by Caroline Coggins in 1984.
 Today it has a home that sits beside these giant granite rocks on the side of a mountain called Yarrahapinni on the mid-north coast of NSW.
 It is a simple, beautiful space for practice, retreats and contemplative prayer.

 As a school of learning, the home of the Yoga Centre is also in the very large world of online teaching, retreats, intensives - and in people's hearts.
 Those who train to become teachers, or train other teachers, and the yoga practitioners who walk the yoga path together.

 These rocks were formed under great pressure for a very long time- maybe 300 million years ago.
 We are much younger, but knowing our world lets us place ourselves within the larger context of time.
 When you gaze at the stone there is something comforting for us younger ones.
 It is the on-goingness of life and the part we play in it.
 It is an exciting and challenging invitation.

 To study Yoga is to step into a very old science concerned with the evolution of the human being in their own lifetime and beyond.
 It is a science to culture and form the human to become the human we are designed to be.

 a pathway of learning and practice of transformation

 The evolution of The Yoga Centre began in the 1980s when BKS Iyengar first visited Australia.
 He was like the fire that formed the granite, creating pressure that stirred the inner fire- Wake up!
 This was his attraction, a pathway of learning and practice of transformation.

 My journey required me to travel to India to study with the Iyengar family for over thirty-five years and to have an ongoing commitment to working with myself through practice and study.
 That was just the beginning!
 Later there was involvement in this growing community, training of teachers, and the certification of teachers.

 Yoga is a practice done with our bodies, mind and heart.